bbenedict/bbenedict/2023-100days-coding.md

 ## day 23

 Re-factor nodes to support node_type (partially).
-Pre-cursor to introducing metic nodes and other types of nodes.
+Pre-cursor to introducing metric nodes and other types of nodes.

+## day 24

+Completed re-factor.
+Minor cleanup to create SRC folder for primary classes.